thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

     The meaning of this field is something along the lines of "has this object been reviewed for publication?"

-    This field is used in the code in a somewhat inconsistent manner.
+    This field is used in the java code in a somewhat inconsistent manner.
 Most object types do not have any code referring to it even though all objects carry it.
 It seems the only place it *is* in fact used is with lemmata, and there `the code`_ looks like this:

     .. code::